Pricing Models: The secret to how great businesses make more money

 How “Smart pricing” strategies drive price optimisation

-Airlines tend to automate their pricing models using “smart pricing” or algorithmic pricing.
+Airlines tend to automate its pricing model using “smart pricing” or algorithmic pricing.
 Algorithmic pricing coupled with technology and price software reduces the time it takes to review prices across multiple customer segments.

-It would be very difficult for revenue managers and their teams to manually go through every price point for every flight and adjust prices for optimal revenues.
-Most airlines choose to buy pricing software to automate price reviews for predictable flight schedules.
+It would difficult for revenue managers and their teams to manually go through every price point for every flight and adjust prices for optimal revenues.
+Therefore, most airlines choose to buy pricing software to automate price reviews for predictable flight schedules.

 Automation has also been found to reduce human error and save time.
 Price software does not provide solutions for unpredictable pricing situations.
 This has to be programmed into the system as an additional rule and constraint.

-The complexity of algorithmic pricing models is dependent on the continual development of carefully selected business rules and constraints / or conditions that have been pre-programmed into pricing model.
+The complexity of algorithmic pricing models is dependent on the continual development of carefully selected business rules and constraints; or conditions that have been pre-programmed into a pricing model.

 Algorithmic pricing models can simultaneously boost revenue and maximises profitability.
 They help teams to make more informed decisions.